 What do you report through 1099 NEC for the 2021 tax year?

 Payments made to the person who isn’t on your workforce, not your employee, and not on your payroll needed to report on IRS Form 1099 NEC.
 1099 NEC Form reports the payments made on a course of business or trade.
 If you paid commissions to non-employee salespeople, then report the payments through Printable 1099 NEC Form.
-This Form is issued not only to individuals but also to partnerships, estates, and corporations.
+Issue this tax form not only to individuals but also to partnerships, estates, and corporations.

 Who needs to send 1099 NEC Filing?